Four Signs You Might Need a New Retainer

 - Relax your jaw muscles by using a warm washcloth compress against your upper jaw at night

-- Manage stress through exercise, meditation, or therapy
+- Manage stress and anxiety through exercise, meditation, or therapy

 - Go for regular dental check-ups